 - Inconclusive: where the investigation fails to uncover conclusive evidence in support or denial of the alleged action.

 - Exonerated: where the investigation reveals that the alleged action did occur and was within department policy and state law and was appropriate.

-- Founded: when the investigation reveals that the alleged action did occur and was not within department policy or state law or was inappropriate.
+- Sustained: when the investigation reveals that the alleged action did occur and was not within department policy or state law or was inappropriate.